 Though the Belgica was underprepared to support the entire crew through the frigid Antarctic winter lacking food, clothing, and equipment to keep them comfortable and occupied—nearly all of the crew suffered from scurvy, and many went temporarily insane for lack of something to do—the expedition returned a vast array of scientific data and discoveries that led to 92 publications over 40 years.
 The data is stored at the Royal Belgian Institute of Natural Sciences and continues to serve as a wealth of information still consulted by scientists all over the world.

-Learn more about the Saildrone Antarctic Circumnavigation at saildrone.com/antarctica.
-Explore the interactive mission map, follow real-time mission updates, participate in student contests, and get access to STEM-oriented lesson plans, free for teachers and educators.
+Learn more about the Saildrone Antarctic Circumnavigation at saildrone.com/antarctica and download STEM-oriented lesson plans, free for teachers and educators.